Baker Grace

-Baker Grace (born Chloe Baker) is an American musician and songwriter.
+Chloe Baker, also known as Baker Grace, is an American musician and songwriter.

 Early life and education

 Baker Grace grew up in Weehawken, New Jersey, where she learned as a child to sing in part because of her musician father, producer and multi-instrumentalist Michael Baker.
 She also learned piano, guitar and songwriting.
 She attended High Tech High School in North Bergen, New Jersey, where she studied musical theater.